Chart Color Schemes

 The educational profile of Chullora exceeds national averages, with above-average qualification levels and academic performance metrics

-Chullora's educational attainment is notably higher than broader averages.
-Among residents aged 15+, 45.9% have university qualifications, compared to 26.3% in the SA3 area and 30.4% nationally (Australian Bureau of Statistics, Census 2021).
-Bachelor degrees are the most common at 32.7%, followed by postgraduate qualifications at 11.2%.
-Vocational pathways account for 22.9%, with advanced diplomas making up 10.7% and certificates 12.2%.
+Educational attainment in Chullora is notably high, with 45.9% of residents aged 15 and above holding university qualifications as of 2016 Census data.
+This figure exceeds the SA3 area average of 26.3% and the national average of 30.4%.
+Bachelor degrees are the most common at 32.7%, followed by postgraduate qualifications at 11.2% and graduate diplomas at 2.0%.
+Vocational pathways account for 22.9% of qualifications, with advanced diplomas at 10.7% and certificates at 12.2%.

-Educational participation is high, with 35.4% of residents currently enrolled in formal education.
-This includes 11.8% in primary education, 8.4% in secondary education, and 7.8% pursuing tertiary education (New South Wales Department of Education, Enrolment Data, 2022).
+Educational participation is high, with 35.4% of residents currently enrolled in formal education as of the same Census data.
+This includes 11.8% in primary education, 8.4% in secondary education, and 7.8% pursuing tertiary education.

 Frequently Asked Questions - Education